Differentially Private Federated Learning: A Systematic Review: FL and DP Models

 \subsubsection{Horizontal Federated Learning (HFL)}

-HFL refers to the FL scenarios where participants hold different samples while sharing the same feature space.
-The objective of HFL is to collaboratively train a global model $\mathbf{w}^\star$ with all clients, aiming to minimize the global objective function $F\left(\cdot\right)$, essentially seeking to find:
+HFL applies to scenarios where participants hold different data samples but share the same feature space.
+Its objective is to collaboratively train a global model $\mathbf{w}^\star$ by aggregating model updates from all clients to minimize a weighted global loss function $F(\mathbf{w})$: